Overview

 - have graduated from Te Herenga Waka—Victoria University of Wellington with an undergraduate or postgraduate degree

-- be able to commit approximately 10-12 hours throughout the duration of the partnership to mentoring activities (e.g. mentoring meetings, attending networking events, and communicating with the programme coordinator).
+- be able to commit approximately 10-12 hours to each mentoring partnership.
+This estimate includes mentoring activities (e.g. mentoring meetings, networking events) and communicating with the Alumni as Mentors team.

-- engage with training material prior to first mentoring meeting, if they have not mentored on the programme before.
+- engage with training material before their first mentoring connection if they have not mentored on the programme before.

 "Being a mentor is a great chance to hone some of the skills that are so important if you want to get better at managing teams: coaching, active listening, leading etc. It's also a good opportunity to work with future leaders and build your Wellington network." - previous AAM mentor